 Upon testing, we found out the TunnelBear does not leak any IP, DNS, or WebRTC information.

-10. Which VPN offers better customer support?
+10. Which VPN offers better customer support in Australia?
 PIA or TunnelBear

 Result: Both providers lack live chat support which is disappointing